 To be heard.
+To be properly listened to.
 To believe that our voice matters.
-To be listened to.
-Isn't that a basic human need?
+Isn’t that something we all want?

-But David didn’t want to be heard.
+But David didn’t want to be heard right now.
 He looked down at the shoes that had been paid for by his uniform allowance.
 There had been rules, naturally, about what was permissible.
 ‘Shoes.
 Matt black.
 Unobtrusive.
 Nothing that could be described as militaristic.
 Soft soled.’

 David walked on.
-His shoes curled onto the pavement’s asphalt.
-Felt coasters on old furniture.
+His shoes were felt coasters on old, solid asphalt furniture.
 On.
 Off.
 Silent.

 Not being noticed.
 That was the important thing.
-To slip-subtle through suburbia, drawing no attention to himself.
+To slip through suburbia, drawing no attention to himself.
 That was his training.
 And it suited him anyway.
-In a world where the shut-in were still straining to make themselves heard - mostly by ranting on social media - it was a sacred privilege to be content - a silent celebrant in a ritual marked only by his own measured breath and careful footfall.
+In a world where it seemed that everybody strained to make themselves heard, it was a sacred privilege to be content - a silent celebrant in a ritual marked only by his own measured breath and careful footfall.

 David turned the corner.
 There, a van was being noisily emptied by chattering builders.

 David padded past the van as the builders crashed their tools to the pavement.
 Behind him, he heard one of them cough, heedlessly.
-A drawn-out hack of a cough, drawing cud, spiralling it onto the street.
+A drawn-out hack of a cough - drawing cud - spitting it onto the street.
 This, too, was not David’s concern.
 It could have been a smoker’s cough.
-Or simply the dust - the honest by-product of acceptable labour.
+Or the dust - the honest by-product of acceptable labour.
 Nothing to worry about.
-Move along.
-As you were, gentlemen.
-No need even for comment, and David wasn’t that sort of policeman anyway.
-Not the sort to comment.
-Not the sort to engage.
-That was someone else’s job.
-The Past’s.
-The crackling-cathode black and white smile of Dixon of Dock Green.
-“Evenin’ all.”
-The builders joked and laughed loudly behind him.
-David didn’t bother to turn.

 A jogger panted towards him.

-This, too, would once have been a concern.
-The virus had forced everyone two-metres apart, but keeping your distance was far easier in a supermarket queue than it was when a flailing tracksuit turned the street corner into your narrow territory.
-Anyway, these risks were now accepted too.
-Keep-fit types were unlikely to be unwell, and the NHS was no longer set up to deal with the illnesses of prolonged inactivity.
-Once, the economy had relied on middle-aged men sitting at desks.
-No longer.
+This, too, was no longer worthy of remark.
+The virus had forced everyone two metres apart, but keeping your distance was far easier in a supermarket queue than it was when a flailing tracksuit turned the street corner into your narrow territory.
+Anyway, these risks were now accepted.
+Keep-fit types were unlikely to be unwell, and the NHS was not set up to deal with the illnesses of prolonged inactivity.
+Jogging was encouraged.

-David held his breath as the jogger hoofed past.
+But David still held his breath as the jogger hoofed past.
 He imagined the lingering cloud of breath.
-Last winter’s cold would have substantiated it - a laden steam cloud, Today, in the febrile summer air, it faded.
+Last winter’s cold would have substantiated it - turned it into a laden steam cloud, Today, in the summer’s febrility, it faded.
 He walked through this phantom, his breath held as inconspicuously as possible, then breathed out.
 Ridiculous, perhaps.
-The sort of anxious over-reaction associated with the first frantic weeks of the pandemic.
 An old habit, now.
 Don’t step on the cracks - the bears will get you.

 He was over-writing this.
-It was a risk of this solitude.
+It was an occupational hazard.
 Nobody to tell David to get on with it.
 To stop thinking in metaphor.
-To get on with it.

 David’s phone vibrated in his pocket.
 He lifted it to his face; pulling down his mask.